Back up SQL Databases to Dropbox

 STEP 1 – CREATE AND SET UP YOUR DROPBOX ACCOUNT

 On the homepage of Dropbox.com, select the Sign Up tab from the banner at the top of the website.
-Enter your personal credentials, select Create an Account, then choose the Dropbox package that best fits your needs.
+Enter your credentials, click Create an Account, then choose the Dropbox plan that best fits your storage and budget needs.

-Dropbox will ask you a few questions in order to best tailor your experience, then will bring you to the Download page.
+Dropbox will ask a few questions to personalize your experience, then take you to the Download page.
 Select Download Dropbox to begin the application’s installation process.

 STEP 2 – CONNECT TO SQL SERVER

-Open SQL Backup Master and click on Backups in the navigation center to access the Backup and Restore window. then click the New Backup button.
+Open SQL Backup Master and click on Backups in the navigation center, then click the New Backup button.
 The Database Backup Editor window will appear.
-Within this window, select the Choose SQL Server tab.
-The Connect to SQL Server window will then be brought up.
+Within this window, select the Choose SQL Server tab, which will open the Connect to SQL Server window.

 • (local)\SQLExpress – Specifies the default SQL Express named instance on the local computer.

-(TIP: Another way to find local and remote SQL Server instances is by using the drop-down arrow of the Server Name field.
+TIP: Another way to locate local and remote SQL Server instances is by using the drop-down arrow in the Server Name field.

-Click the Test SQL Connection button to test your connection, then hit OK.
-Click the Save button in the bottom left of the window
+Click the Test SQL Connection button to confirm your connection, then hit OK.
+Click the Save button in the bottom-left of the window.

 A window labeled Windows user account configuration notice will appear.
-Click Yes to progress.
+Click Yes to proceed.

 STEP 3 – SELECT DESIRED DATABASES TO BACK UP